 ‘Preview’ button allows you to view the post before officially publishing it.

-Here you can save a draft version or publish something by clicking on ‘Publish’ button.
-You can make your post private or password-protected, so that only your friends could see it.
+Here you can save a draft version or publish something by clicking on the ‘Publish’ button.
+You can make your post private or password-protected so that only your friends could see it.
 You can also schedule your post to be published later.